clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/5-explore-azure-traffic-manager.md

 Traffic Manager uses DNS to direct the client requests to the appropriate service endpoint based on a traffic-routing method.
 Traffic manager also provides health monitoring for every endpoint.
 The endpoint can be any Internet-facing service hosted inside or outside of Azure.
 Traffic Manager provides a range of traffic-routing methods and endpoint monitoring options to suit different application needs and automatic failover models.
 Traffic Manager is resilient to failure, including the failure of an entire Azure region.

-## Key Features of Traffic Manager
+## Key features of Traffic Manager

 Traffic Manager offers the several key features.